domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 The best way to control the opposition is to lead it ourselves. --Vladimir Lenin, Former Premier of the Soviet Union

 We do for today what we can't do for forever. --Mother of Mitchell S. Jackson, American writer

+A manager sets objectives - A manager organizes - A manager motivates and communicates - A manager, by establishing yardsticks, measures - A manager develops people.
+(Paraphrased: You can't manage what you can't measure.) --Peter Drucker, Austrian Consultant (in The Practice of Management, 1954, p.
+344)

+If you cannot measure it, you cannot improve it. --William Thomson, 1st Baron Kelvin, British Mathematician